 Droopy Eyelids or Fatty Deposits Around the Eyes

 The eyes are not only the windows to your soul, they provide a peek at the overall health of your body.
 Droopy eyelids can be an indication of fatigue, allergies, thyroid dysfunction, or fluid retention.
 In most cases, droopy lids are connected to oxidative stress, which allows free radicals to accumulate and cause cell damage in your body.

-The good news is that oxidative stress is greatly attributed to eating a poor diet full of processed foods.
-Put down that potato chip and pick up some blueberries or crunchy carrots and jicama dipped in hummus.
+The good news is that because oxidative stress is attributed to eating a poor diet of processed foods, you can reverse it simply by putting down that potato chip and picking up some blueberries or carrots.
 Free radicals can also come from the environment in the air or water; a diet high in antioxidants can negate their effects.

 Aging around the eyes can be indicative of a more serious health problem.
 A study completed over the course of 35 years by Danish scientists and shared with the American Heart Association in Los Angeles found that fatty deposits around your eyes could indicate heart disease.

 While the scientists don’t claim that there’s a direct cause-and-effect link between the two, the study does suggest that premature aging on the outside is indicative of heart trouble on the inside.
 By noticing that something’s not quite right around your eyes, you might be able to stop heart disease from progressing with a change in diet.

 Wrinkles and sagging skin may feel like an inevitable part of aging, but some people see wrinkles and fine lines as early as their 20s.
 There are creams, makeup products, and procedures to minimize their visibility.
 However, the ability to mask them doesn’t mean you’ve solved what’s causing the wrinkles in the first place.